Best & Worst Honda Pilot Years

 2006 was the Pilot’s time to shine in the first generation.
 Honda kicked things up a notch, fine-tuning both performance and comfort.
 Under the hood, you’d find a 3.5L V6 engine flexing 244 horsepower, paired with a smooth 5-speed automatic transmission.

-Tech-wise, the ’06 Pilot was ahead of its time.
+Tech-wise, the ’06 Pilot was advanced for its time.
 It offered goodies like a rear entertainment system and navigation – perfect for those family road trips.
-Safety wasn’t forgotten either, with electronic stability control and side curtain airbags keeping everyone secure.
+Safety wasn’t forgotten either, with electronic stability control and side curtain airbags keeping everyone protected.

 The Neutral Years: 2007

 The 2007 Pilot played it safe, landing squarely in neutral territory.
-It didn’t rock the boat with any significant changes, but it didn’t need to.
-It carried forward all the good stuff that made the Pilot a hit – reliability, roomy interiors, and that robust V6 performance.
+It didn’t rock the boat with any substantial changes, but it didn’t need to.
+It carried forward all the good stuff that made the Pilot a hit – reliability, spacious interiors, and that robust V6 performance.

 Honda made some minor tweaks to the interior and exterior design, but nothing earth-shattering.
 It was a case of “if it ain’t broke, don’t fix it.”